 There are Rambus Root of Trust solutions tailored to address the specific security requirements and certification standards of nearly every application:

-- The RT-640 and RT-645 are tailored for the automotive market offering ISO-26262 ASIL-B and ASIL-D implementations respectively.
-These support vehicle-to-vehicle and vehicle-to-infrastructure (V2X), advanced driver-assistance systems (ADAS) and infotainment uses.
-The RT-641 is ASIL-B compliant and includes the SM2, SM3 and SM4 accelerators for the China market.
+- The CryptoManager RT-7xx is tailored for the automotive market offering ISO 26262 and ISO 21434 compliant hardware security.
+It supports vehicle-to-vehicle and vehicle-to-infrastructure (V2X), advanced driver-assistance systems (ADAS) and infotainment uses.

 - CryptoCell and CryptoIsland Root of Trust solutions are programmable, FIPS 140-3 certifiable hardware security modules.
 They are designed to be integrated into Arm TrustZone-based SoCs or FPGAs where power and space are a consideration.